Brian Dawson (general): Military career

 Dawson commanded the Base Administrative Support Centre in North Queensland from 1995 to 1996 and was Colonel Operations in Support Command Australia (Army) from 1997 to 1999.
 Dawson was appointed a Member of the Order of Australia in the 2000 Australia Day Honours in recognition of his "exceptional service to the Australian Army in the fields of Operations, Logistics and Administration".
 Later that year, he deployed to the Solomon Islands as commander of the Australian contingent on Operation Trek, the Australian contribution to the International Peace Monitoring Team.
 Following his return to Australia, Dawson served as Director General Preparedness at Australian Defence Force Headquarters from 2001 to 2002, was chief of staff at Headquarters Land Command from 2003 to 2005, and commandant of the Australian Defence Force Academy from 2006 to 2007.
 He was then acting commander of the Australian Defence College from April to August 2007.
 That November, he deployed to Baghdad as Deputy Commander Joint Task Force 633 – Iraq.
 In this role, Dawson was responsible for Australian military operations in Iraq as part of Operation Catalyst, Australia's contribution to the Iraq War.

 Dawson returned to Australia in May 2008 and was appointed Director General Defence Public Affairs.
 In 2010, he was promoted major general and posted to Brussels as the first Australian Military Representative to NATO and the European Union.
 Dawson's role was to represent Australia's interests to NATO and the European Union, specifically in respect to Australia's contribution to Afghanistan.
 During the three-year posting, Dawson also negotiated a logistic support agreement between Australia and NATO.
 He relinquished the position in 2013 and, on his return to Australia, retired from the Australian Army after 40 years of service.

 Post-military career

 Following his retirement from the army Dawson was, from May to October 2013, part of a consultant project team that designed a plan for a grain harvest management scheme for the New South Wales Department of Transport.
-In December that year, he joined the Australian War Memorial as Executive Manager Anzac Centenary Travelling Exhibition.
+In December that year, he joined the Australian War Memorial (AWM) as Executive Manager Anzac Centenary Travelling Exhibition.
 Dawson supervised the Spirit of Anzac Centenary Experience, a travelling exhibition designed as a major feature of the Australian government's national commemoration of the centenary of the First World War.
-The exhibition ended in April 2017 and, following a brief period as the Memorial's Head of Collection Services, Dawson was appointed Assistant Director, National Collection in December 2017.
-As head of the National Collection Branch, Dawson oversees the acquisition and conservation of material in the Memorial's National Collection.
+The exhibition ended in April 2017 and, following a brief period as the AWM's Head of Collection Services, Dawson was appointed Assistant Director, National Collection in December 2017.
+As head of the National Collection Branch, Dawson oversaw the acquisition and conservation of material in the AWM's National Collection.
+He formally retired from the AWM in May 2026.